mrrhysbutler/rhysbutler.com/README.md

 - Static site generation for fast loading
 - Easy to maintain and update
 - Blog section with markdown support
+- Security headers in place (received an A grade from securityheaders.com)

 ## Tech Stack